Safaris in Tanzania with the best trusted Experts

 When you travel in a group of 4 or more people, private, tailor-made safaris become more affordable.
 Even if your travel party is smaller, you may find that the extra cost is worthwhile, especially if your group needs a specialist guide who speaks your language (French / German, etc.).

-Private safaris are also suitable for special interest groups like hiking, shooting, and birding.
+In addition private safaris are also suitable for special interest groups like hiking, shooting, and birding.

-Parks you will visit
+National Parks you will visit

 Remember not all parks are made equal.
 For example, Ngorongoro Conservation Area and the Serengeti charge a much higher entrance fee than Lake Manyara, Tarangire, or the Arusha National Park.
 Ngorongoro Conservation Area also has a fee for crater that helps make this the most expensive day on most safaris.